(Last updated 2022 June 27)

 - This is different from what is said in Wúshū.

 At the end of Hàn he fled from the chaos to Jiāngdōng.
 When Sūn Cè died, Sūn Quán‘s elder sister’s husband Hóng Zī of Qū’ē met and was impressed with him [Zhūgě Jǐn], and recommended him to Quán, and with Lǔ Sù and the rest together were treated as guests.
 Later he became Quán’s Chief Clerk, then was transferred to Internal Major.
 Jiàn’ān twentieth year , Quán sent Jǐn as envoy to Shǔ to restore alliance with Liú Bèi, with his younger brother Liàng mutually meeting, in withdrawing never privately facing.

 When he with Quán spoke or remonstrated, he never once was blunt, only slightly describing and vaguely pointing out his intention.
-If they could not agree, he would abandon the subject and move to something else, and then gradually return to the previous matter and try again, using a similar situation to persuade, and so Quán’s ideas would gradually be moved.
+If they could not agree, he would abandon the subject and move to something else, and then gradually return to the previous matter and try again, using a similar situation to persuade, and so Quán’s ideas would gradually be resolved.